Arithmetic subspaces of moduli spaces of rank one local systems: Introduction

 on the category of $A$-algebras is corepresentable by the group ring $A[\Pi]$, so the {\em character variety} is the fine moduli space of rank one $A$-linear local systems on $X(\CC )$ and is a multiplicative affine group scheme over $A$.

 In this note we study closed subsets of $\Mg^\Pi_{\QQp}$ which are integral and stabilized by an arithmetic Galois group in a suitable sense.
 In fact we show that those subsets are necessarily of a very special form, namely they consist of torsion translated motivic subtori.
-By a {\em motivic subtorus} of $\Mg^\Pi_A$ we mean a subgroup scheme of the form $\Mg^{\Pi'}_A \hookrightarrow\Mg^\Pi_A $, where $\Pi'$ is a torsion free quotient of $\Pi$ such that $\Pi'_\QQ$ underlies a quotient mixed Hodge structure of $\Pi_\QQ$, see Proposition~\ref{prop:mot} for equivalent definitions.
+By a {\em motivic subtorus} of $\Mg^\Pi_A$ we mean a subgroup scheme, which roughly speaking is the character variety of a $1$-motive.
+More precisely, it is a subgroup scheme of the form $\Mg^{\Pi'}_A \hookrightarrow\Mg^\Pi_A $, where $\Pi'$ is a torsion free quotient of $\Pi$ such that $\Pi'_\QQ$ underlies a quotient mixed Hodge structure of $\Pi_\QQ$, see Proposition~\ref{prop:mot} for equivalent definitions.

 Our work is motivated by Simpson's classical article \cite{Sim93}, in which he studies closed algebraic subsets of $\Mg^\Pi_{\CC}$ which remain algebraic after applying the Riemann-Hilbert correspondence.
 One of his central results reads as follows.
 When $X$ is smooth projective, there is also a fine moduli space ${\rm Pic}^\nabla(X)$ of rank one integrable connections on $X$.
 The Riemann-Hilbert correspondence yields an isomorphism of complex Lie groups